mosman7/IAC-Ansible/ansible-setup.md

 `ansible all/<server-name> -m copy -a "src=file-path dest=destination-file-path"` -> Sends a file over using the copy method
 - can also `.` to specify local directory

-Playbooks
+## Playbooks
-in /etc/ansible create a yaml file nginx.yml
+1. In /etc/ansible create a yaml file
+    - nginx.yml
-#create a script to configure nginx in our web server
+2. create a script to configure nginx in our web server
 ```
 # who is the host - name of the server
 - hosts: web